Lisbon Nightlife = Awesome

 - Ham and cheese toasties, in case you’re hungry or a friend needs something solid

 - The allusive stuffed giraffe.
 There’s an actual stuffed giraffe neck and head inside the club, but for some reason, so many people have never seen it

 - It used to be part-owned by John Malkovich, or still is, who knows

 - It’s a well-oiled machine that’s been churning out epic nights for years

 - No guest-list, no queue-jump, no dress-code.
-Just one queue, one standard, affordable price for everyone and in you go
+Just one queue, one standard, affordable price for everyone, and in you go

-- If they tell you it’s €240 to get in, it’s their way of saying, not today buddy.
-Chances are your group is too big, you’re too many dudes, you’re already f***ed, and/or you’re dressed like a douche.
+- If they tell you it’s €200+ to get in, that’s their way of saying, not tonight, buddy.
+Chances are, either your group is too big, you’re too many dudes, you’re already too f***ed, and/or you’re dressed like a douche.
 It happens.
 Don’t pay it, just go somewhere else.
-Lisbon has plenty of other clubs.
-If LUX won’t take you, Urban Beach probably will.
+Lisbon has plenty of other clubs, just not as awesome, tough luck.